-1 MR. TIM HENDERSON: I think from the call itself he was able to -- you know, I don't know what they 2 3 had for computers back then, or if they even had them, but I'm sure that he was able to pull up the file, and even 4 with me saying there was a restraining order, that is --5 should have warranted, you know, officers to come to the 6 house to check on her wellbeing, to make sure that she was 7 safe and protected.
+1 MR. TIM HENDERSON: I think from the call 2 itself he was able to you know, I don't know what they 3 had for computers back then, or if they even had them, but 4 I'm sure that he was able to pull up the file, and even 5 with me saying there was a restraining order, that is 6 should have warranted, you know, officers to come to the 7 house to check on her wellbeing, to make sure that she was 8 safe and protected.
 That didn't happen that day.
-8 9 MS. CHRISTA BIG CANOE: Can I ask you a bit more about some of your background and past?
-You had 10 mentioned the school you went to when you were -- you said, 11 12 in your, like, maybe pre-teen, early teens?
-13 MR. TIM HENDERSON: I'm pretty sure I was in grade 6.
+9 MS. CHRISTA BIG CANOE: Can I ask you a bit 10 more about some of your background and past?
+You had 11 mentioned the school you went to when you were you said, 12 in your, like, maybe pre-teen, early teens?
+13 MR. TIM HENDERSON: I'm pretty sure I was in 14 grade 6.
 It was at the Laura Secord School.
-14 MS. CHRISTA BIG CANOE: 15 Okav.
-MR. TIM HENDERSON: So, that would place me 16 around maybe 11.
-17 18 MS. CHRISTA BIG CANOE: Do you want to tell 19 me a little bit about your days there and maybe contrast or compare that to your experience at Indian Residential 20 21 School or other schools?
-MR.TIM HENDERSON: This was after the Indian 22 Residential School in Brandon.
+15 MS. CHRISTA BIG CANOE: Okay.
+16 MR. TIM HENDERSON: So, that would place me 17 around maybe 11.
+18 MS. CHRISTA BIG CANOE: Do you want to tell 19 me a little bit about your days there and maybe contrast or 20 compare that to your experience at Indian Residential 21 School or other schools?
+22 MR.TIM HENDERSON: This was after the Indian 23 Residential School in Brandon.
 I remember going home.
-23 What I don't remember is how I got to the foster home I was 24 living at.
+24 What I don't remember is how I got to the foster home I was 25 living at.
 That was on Garfield.
-And, I remember the 25 school, Laura Secord, because something wonderful happened there.
+And, I remember the school, Laura Secord, because something wonderful happened there.

-3 I was a very shy, young boy there.
-My fellow students were always encouraging me to try this, do 4 this; you know?
-And so, I would try things, and I became 5 captain of the school quards, the patrols.
-I became the 6 assistant captain of the Laura Second hockey team.
-And, I 7 had a few families ask me if they could adopt me.
-And, 8 9 these were -- I would have to say, without a doubt, I was the only Aboriginal in that school, but I was embraced and 10 I was accepted, and it was wonderful.
+I was a very shy, young boy there.
+My fellow students were always encouraging me to try this, do this; you know?
+And so, I would try things, and I became captain of the school guards, the patrols.
+I became the assistant captain of the Laura Second hockey team.
+And, I had a few families ask me if they could adopt me.
+And, these were -- I would have to say, without a doubt, I was the only Aboriginal in that school, but I was embraced and I was accepted, and it was wonderful.
 It was great.
-11

-12 I was one of the popular students in the school.
+I was one of the popular students in the school.
 Like, I was always going out for dinners.
-I was 13 even taken to cottages in the summer.
-I was always going 14 out on outings with other families that where I, you know, 15 became friends with the hockey team, my fellow players.
-16 And, it was just a thriving environment for me, having come 17 18 from, you know, I quess, the brutality of the residential schools that I attended.
-19
+I was even taken to cottages in the summer.
+I was always going out on outings with other families that where I, you know, became friends with the hockey team, my fellow players.

+And, it was just a thriving environment for me, having come from, you know, I guess, the brutality of the residential schools that I attended.

-20 MS. CHRISTA BIG CANOE: And, I asked you 21 about that school because of the contrast, but also because 22 going to that place and seeing that, as opposed to having 23 lived previously in poverty and overcoming obstacles and 24 barriers, what did it make you think, like in addition to 25 the good things that happened there?
+MS. CHRISTA BIG CANOE: And, I asked you about that school because of the contrast, but also because going to that place and seeing that, as opposed to having lived previously in poverty and overcoming obstacles and barriers, what did it make you think, like in addition to the good things that happened there?